 Sugars in Arbonne

-Each serving of Arbone Essentials (chocolate flavor) provides 9 grams of sugars.
+Each serving of Arbonne Essentials (chocolate flavor) provides 9 grams of sugar.

 To put things in perspective, a teaspoon has about 4 grams.
 So, that's about 2 teaspoons of sugar.